Trullelmao/TheRealWaveDictionary/README.md

-[mag, maggot, magget] - descriptor maggot is a mokk, if directed towards yourself it means you've done something whilst mag & magget is often used in a jokingly fashion.
+[mag, maggot, magget] - descriptor maggot is a mokk, if directed towards yourself it means you've done something mag is a disturbingly harsh mokk only used on enemies. magget is often used in a jokingly fashion.

 [bingus] - word
 wave enhanced word of penis.